On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Conclusions

 \section{Conclusions}

-In this paper, we introduce several specific formulations of constraint qualifications (such as MPEC-LICQ, MPEC-MFCQ-T, MPEC-MFCQ-R, etc.) developed for MPECs, and provide a thorough theoretical analysis of their interrelationships.
-Then we address the hyperparameter selection problem for support vector classification, reformulating it as a mathematical program with equilibrium constraints (MPEC) and analyzing the relevant constraint qualifications (CQs).
-The study highlights the role of positively linearly independence and demonstrates the equivalence of MPEC-MFCQ-T and MPEC-LICQ for this problem.
-Furthermore, we establish refined conditions under which MPEC-LICQ holds and identify specific cases where it may fail.
+In this paper, { we study several types of constraint qualifications (such as MPEC-LICQ, MPEC-MFCQ-T, NNAMCQ, MPEC-MFCQ-R etc.) developed for MPECs, and provide a thorough theoretical analysis of their relationships.} Then we address the hyperparameter selection problem for support vector classification, reformulating it as a mathematical program with equilibrium constraints (MPEC) and analyzing the relevant constraint qualifications (CQs).
+The study highlights the role of positive linear independence and demonstrates the equivalence of the MPEC-MFCQ-T and the MPEC-LICQ for this problem.
+Furthermore, we establish refined conditions under which the MPEC-LICQ holds and identify specific cases where it may fail.
 The core contribution lies in providing a more robust theoretical foundation for complex bilevel optimization models, especially in the context of hyperparameter optimization in modern machine learning.
 Future research could explore the extension of the applicability of MPEC-related CQs and further investigate their properties in more complex models.

 1cm Disclosure statement: There are no relevant financial or non-financial competing interests to report.